WesPeacock/nkonyadictionary/README.md

 See http://http://nkonya.wycliffe.ca/Dictionary/ for details.
 Formatted versions of the dictionary are occasionally posted there.

+The main lexical file is Nkolex in Unicode.txt in this directory.
+The main Toolbox project file is Toolbox Project.prj in Settings directory.
+The control files assume that this directory is C:\My Toolbox Projects\Nkonya.

 The following program files are used but not included in the repository:

 * Scripts\busybox.exe is available from the link on https://github.com/pclouds/busybox-w32